Use Bastion service to access resources in a private subnet

 Considerations

-Bastion is a regional service.
-For example, the customers would need to create a bastion in PHX to access resources in PHX.
-A bastion within PHX can't be used to access resources in IAD, for example.
+Oracle Cloud Infrastructure Bastion is a regional service.
+For example, must create bastion in the PHX region to access resources in the PHX region.
+A bastion within one region can't be used to access resources in another region.

-Traffic from bastion originates from the private endpoint on the subnet.
-In order to allow traffic from bastions, allow ingress and egress traffic from this private endpoint to the IPs that need to be accessed via bastions.
-Fine-grained policies that restrict access to a subset of instances help to ensure the right level of access levels.
+Traffic from OCI Bastion originates from the private endpoint on the subnet.
+In order to allow traffic from bastions, allow ingress and egress traffic from this private endpoint to the IPs that need to be accessed by using bastions.
+Fine-grained policies that restrict access to a subset of instances help to ensure the right level of access.

 The service should provide high availability to create/terminate bastions and sessions (based on API error rate).
 Targeted availability is 99.9%.

 There is no cost for using OCI Bastion.
-Customers can create up-to five bastions per region per tenancy.
+You can create up-to five bastions per region per tenancy.
 Each bastion serves the target resources within a VCN.

-If the customer wants access to private target hosts which are running OCI native images, are Linux Based and running the OCA v2 agent (with bastion plugin enabled in it), they can use Managed SSH sessions.
-If the customer wants access to private target resources which don't have the agent running, are Windows Based or access to databases (ATP or MySQL), they can use Port forwarding SSH sessions.
+If you want access to private target hosts which are either running OCI native images or are Linux-based and running the OCA v2 agent (with bastion plugin enabled in it), you can use managed SSH sessions.
+If you want access to private target resources that either don't have the agent running, are Windows Based, or require access to databases (ATP or MySQL), you can use port-forwarding SSH sessions.